py2ai/py2ai.github.io/_posts/2022-05-09-UDP-Send-Video-Single-Sever-Multiple-Clients.md

 featured-img: udp_single_s_multiple_c
 mathjax: true
 toc: true
-summary:  This tutorial is about streaming real-time video to multiple clients over UDP
+description:  This tutorial is about streaming real-time video to multiple clients over UDP
 ---

 Hi friends!
 Here is the UDP based single server and multiple clients.
 For more details visit UDP basic server client tutorial at pyshine.com